DEIB-GECO/NMTF-link/README.md

 ## Interpretation of the setting file

 We used APS (Average Precision Score) as evaluation metric, a random initialization strategy for the factor matrices, 200 maximum iterations for each run of the algorithm, a stop criterion based on the relative error of the loss function and a random masking strategy for the evaluation process.
 The mode of integration of shared datasets is by intersection, i.e., only objects shared by all association matrices are considered.
-The new link predictions have an NMTF score above 0.5 (the threshold for retrieval).
+The new link predictions have an NMTF score above 0.5 (likelyhood threshold for retrieval).

 The example contains 4 nodes' categories (**users, genres, actors and movies**).
 Users to genres links are reported in [UsersToGenres.txt](https://github.com/DEIB-GECO/NMTF-link/blob/master/case_study_1/UsersToGenres.txt), each link represents the preference of movie genres for a specific user.
 Users to movies links are the list of watched movies for each user reported in [UsersToMovies.txt](https://github.com/DEIB-GECO/NMTF-link/blob/master/case_study_1/UsersToMovies.txt).
 [MoviesToActors.txt](https://github.com/DEIB-GECO/NMTF-link/blob/master/case_study_1/MoviesToActors.txt) file contains information on which actors worked on a specific movie, i.e., there is a link when an actor worked on that movie.
 Movies to genres links ([MoviesToGenres.txt](https://github.com/DEIB-GECO/NMTF-link/blob/master/case_study_1/MoviesToGenres.txt)) classify the genre of each movie in the network.
-The output file ([myOutFile.txt](https://github.com/DEIB-GECO/NMTF-link/blob/master/results/myOutFile.txt)) contains new movie suggestions for the users, this is selected by the element equal to 1 in the column **main**.
+The output file ([myOutFile.txt](https://github.com/DEIB-GECO/NMTF-link/blob/master/results/case_study_1/myOutFile_random_relative_error.txt)) contains new movie suggestions for the users, this is selected by the element equal to 1 in the column **main**.

-# Contents

-This repository contains all data, scripts and example results related to the NMTF-link tool.
-In particular, you will find:

-1. folders which stores the case study number 1 ([case_study_1](https://github.com/DEIB-GECO/NMTF-link/blob/master/case_study_1)), the case study number two ([case_study_2](https://github.com/DEIB-GECO/NMTF-link/blob/master/case_study_2)) and the [results](https://github.com/DEIB-GECO/NMTF-link/blob/master/results), i.e., the evaluation plots and the new link predictions;
-2. .py files, [NMTF-link.py](https://github.com/DEIB-GECO/NMTF-link/blob/master/NMTF-link.py), [Network.py](https://github.com/DEIB-GECO/NMTF-link/blob/master/Network.py) and [AssociationMatrix.py](https://github.com/DEIB-GECO/NMTF-link/blob/master/AssociationMatrix.py) which create classes used in other files.
-In particular, NMTF-link.py is used to create the network, execute and output the results, Network.py creates the network of association matrices and AssociationMatrix.py computes each association matrix.
-3. A Jupyter notebook, [NMTF-link_Example](https://github.com/DEIB-GECO/NMTF-link/blob/master/NMTF-link_Example.ipynb), explaining in detail an example of how to run the algorithm and comparisons between different outputs achieved by changing some parameters of the setting file.
-This example can be tried also online using this link: [NMTF_link_Example](https://colab.research.google.com/drive/1JWuYjppKcUiNm0bJsHTjQzYoSK6MJ7Pm?usp=sharing)

 # Usage